What is Light Therapy and What Can it Do for Me?

 With reduced inflammation, pain from arthritis, TMJ, and other chronic conditions can be relieved.

-Not well understood, but red and near-infrared light helps reduce hair loss in some cases.
+Not well understood, but red and near-infrared light help reduce hair loss in some cases.
 Most likely this is due to the boost of ADP synthesis and increased blood flow allowing the follicles to function at a higher level again.

 With increased blood and lymphatic flow, all cells function better leading to better heart function, faster wound healing, decreased hair loss, weight loss, decreased inflammation, and pain relief.
 Have any questions?
 Contact Timeless Allure.